PredictionExplorer/RandomWalkNftContracts/image_generator/readme.txt

 Install the Python requirements: pip3 install -r requirements.txt

-You can generate the image and videos for a given seed using the following command: python3 randomWalkGen.py 0x6c12f660e470817f726a5f04cd9733d59c4666fa20658a22dc76cfcc3e78ae0f
+You can generate the image and videos for a given NFT using the following command: python3 randomWalkGen.py <NFT number>

+For example,
+  python3 randomWalkGen.py 3456